Private equity: Private-equity firms

 Because private-equity firms are continuously in the process of raising, investing and distributing their private equity funds, capital raised can often be the easiest to measure.
 Other metrics can include the total value of companies purchased by a firm or an estimate of the size of a firm's active portfolio plus capital available for new investments.
 As with any list that focuses on size, the list does not provide any indication as to relative investment performance of these funds or managers.

 Preqin, an independent data provider, ranks the 25 largest private-equity investment managers.
-Among the larger firms in the 2017 ranking were AlpInvest Partners, Ardian (formerly AXA Private Equity), AIG Investments, and Goldman Sachs Capital Partners.
+Among the larger firms in the 2017 ranking were AlpInvest Partners, Ardian (formerly AXA Private Equity), AIG Investments, and Goldman Sachs Alternatives.
 Invest Europe publishes a yearbook which analyses industry trends derived from data disclosed by over 1,300 European private-equity funds.
 Finally, websites such as AskIvy.net provide lists of London-based private-equity firms.

 Versus hedge funds

 The investment strategies of private-equity firms differ from those of hedge funds.
 Typically, private-equity investment groups are geared towards long-hold, multiple-year investment strategies in illiquid assets (whole companies, large-scale real estate projects, or other tangibles not easily converted to cash) where they have more control and influence over operations or asset management to influence their long-term returns.
 Hedge funds usually focus on short or medium term liquid securities which are more quickly convertible to cash, and they do not have direct control over the business or asset in which they are investing.
 Both private-equity firms and hedge funds often specialize in specific types of investments and transactions.
 Private-equity specialization is usually in specific industry sector asset management while hedge fund specialization is in industry sector risk capital management.
 Private-equity strategies can include wholesale purchase of a privately held company or set of assets, mezzanine financing for startup projects, growth capital investments in existing businesses or leveraged buyout of a publicly held asset converting it to private control.
-Finally, private-equity firms only take long positions, for short selling is not possible in this asset class.
+Finally, private-equity firms only take long positions.